 Note

-1. Verify your functions locally
+Verify your function app locally

 Use these steps to update the project on your local computer:

-Update your references to the latest versions of: Microsoft.Azure.Functions.Worker and Microsoft.Azure.Functions.Worker.Sdk.
+Update your references to the latest versions of Microsoft.Azure.Functions.Worker and Microsoft.Azure.Functions.Worker.Sdk.

 Update your project's target framework to the new version.
 For C# projects, you must update the